Android with the BlackBerry Feel

 BlackBerry Hub + for Android

 The BB Hub also shows all the phone calls, text messages and notifications from the social apps.
 It is all in one place.
 It was like that ten years ago, it is still that way today.
-I noticed that a similar functionality is now available on native Android and iOS.
+I noticed that a similar functionality is available on native Android.

 The messages have a coloured bar to the left.
 I configured blue for Gmail, brown for Yahoo, Yellow for Domino and green for my Admin email on Domino.
 Yes, you can have more than one connection to the same HCL Notes Traveler Server.